Compare Rates and Save on Health Insurance

 Medicaid

-Medicaid is an affordable health insurance option for low-income individuals.
-However, eligibility is based on your income and can vary from state to state.
-For instance, in Arizona, you must be 138% below the poverty level to qualify for Medicaid, while in the District of Columbia, the requirement is 215%.
-Make sure to check your state's Medicaid income eligibility limits.
+Medicaid is an affordable health insurance option for low-income individuals and early retirees.
+However, eligibility is based on income and can vary from state to state.
+For instance, in Arizona, you must be 138% below the federal poverty level to qualify for Medicaid, while in the District of Columbia, the requirement is 215%.
+Make sure to check your state's Medicaid income eligibility limits for details.

 5